wiseman-timelord/DownLord/README.md

 ```

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
-For full details on your rights and obligations, refer to License.Txt..
+For full details on your rights and obligations, refer to License.Txt.